Red Cross of Constantine: North America

 The Order had arrived in Canada by 1869 (McLeod Moore Conclave No 13, St John's, New Brunswick), with nine more Conclaves warranted in 1870 (one in Montreal, and the others in the Ontarian cities of Hamilton, London, Peterborough, Toronto, Kingston, Orillia, Trenton, and Belleville) by the English Grand Imperial Conclave, which had appointed Colonel W. J. B. MacLeod Moore as the Chief Inspector General of the Order for the Dominion of Canada.
 Although the Canadian members were highly instrumental in introducing the Order into the United States, where it sought independence within just months, the Order in Canada remained under English control for twenty years, until the Grand Imperial Council of Canada was established in 1890.

-The United Grand Imperial Council of the United States of America and It’s Jurisdictions has jurisdiction throughout the United States, except the State of Maine, as well as Mexico, the Philippines, and some parts of central America.
+The United Grand Imperial Council of the United States of America and Its Jurisdictions has jurisdiction throughout the United States, except the State of Maine, as well as Mexico, the Philippines, and some parts of Central America.
 According to its own centenary history, the first American Conclave was United States Premier Conclave No 38 at Washington, Pennsylvania (now Conclave No 1 in America).
 However, the records of the English Grand Conclave show warrant No 38 applying to St James' Conclave at Maitland, in Canada.
 Both sources agree that it was consecrated on 14 December 1870.
 The English records show the first Conclaves consecrated in the United States to have been Cleveland Conclave No 39 at Cleveland, Ohio, and Cincinnati Conclave No 40 at Cincinnati, Ohio, both consecrated in 1871.